Joseph-McCartney-AI/llm-creative-research-assistant/README.md

 This is a custom GPT-4-powered assistant that helps professionals in media, arts, broadcast, and culture explore how Artificial Intelligence can inspire real-world innovation.

-**Built by Joseph McCartney – Applicant for the Peak Signal AI Apprenticeship 2025**
+**Built by Joseph McCartney – Created as part of my application for an AI apprenticeship**

 ---